Zwei: The Arges Adventure: Plot

 Granvallen is a mysterious world of floating continents, where magic once prospered.
 Everything changed one thousand years ago, when mankind and demons fought in the Great Sorcery War.
 The war was instigated by the six demon lords, who opposed the twin goddesses Aplyes and Espina and attacked the world of Granvallen.
 After a period of five hundred years, the curtains of strife closed when Tiara, the Priestess Princess of the Holy Kingdom of Valence, and the heroic Crusader Paradys defeated Demon Lord Vesper at the floating continent of Arshes.
 Granvallen suffered many losses and the magical civilisation quickly faded away.

 Five hundred years after the devastating battle, the world of Granvallen ushers in an age of peace and those who can wield magic are a rare sight to behold.
 A girl named Pipiro and a boy named Pokkle are two 14 year old children who live at the village of Puck, situated in the remote island continent of Arshes.
 One day, they spot a mysterious masked man enter the village's temple and decide to follow him.
 The man steals six Goddess statues, the village's treasures, with Pipiro and Pokkle unable to stop him.
 The pair decide to leave the village to retrieve the statues for their own reasons and thus their journey begins.

-Versions
+Release

 Zwei: The Arges Adventure originated as a Windows game and was later ported to the PS2 and PSP.
 The PS2 port was handled by Taito and is largely faithful to the original, but doesn't contain the "Typing of Ys" mini-game or any of the desktop applications.
 Furthermore, the sequence leading up to the final dungeon was modified, with the player required to complete four previously optional stages, now with reduced difficulty, before progressing.
 The PSP port by Falcom omits another mini-game, "Mona Mona", but includes character artwork during conversations, additional voice snippets and a re-arranged soundtrack option.
 The character artwork was also redone to fit in with the sequel's style.

-An online version, Zwei!!
-Online, was released in 2007 by Korean developer Neonsoft Corporation.